Mortgages

 However, the country’s strict lending rules mean that it can be hard to get a Swiss mortgage with a small deposit.
 Banks usually require a deposit of at least 20% which includes 10% paid in real money rather than assets.

-Who can get a mortgage in Switzerland
+Can you get a mortgage in Switzerland as a foreigner?

 If you don’t have residency, it’s slightly more complicated.
 Under the Lex Koller law – which limits purchases of Swiss property by foreigners – non-residents must apply for a license to buy from their cantonal authority.
 There are also restrictions on secondary home purchases in some areas.